Smooth Gowdy symmetric generalized Taub-NUT solutions: The class of smooth Gowdy symmetric generalized Taub-NUT solutions

 \subsubsection{The main existence result.}

-In this section we address the question as to whether smooth Gowdy symmetric generalized Taub-NUT spacetimes, which solve Einstein's vacuum field equations, exist.
-Our techniques here are based on the particular Fuchsian method introduced in \cite{beyer10:Fuchsian1,beyer10:Fuchsian12}; a quick summary can be found in the appendix.
-Similar existence results can be obtained by the Fuchsian techniques in \cite{KichenassamyRendall, Rendall00, Stahl02}.
+In this section we show the existence of a non-trivial family of smooth Gowdy symmetric generalized Taub-NUT spacetimes, which solve Einstein's vacuum field equations.
+A central technique here is the Fuchsian method introduced in \cite{Beyer:2010fo,Beyer:2010tb,Beyer:2011ce,Ames:yV5l9m6A,Ames:uh}, which we must reformulate for the particular spatial topology used here.
+This is done in the appendix (\Sectionref{sec:backgroundFuchsian}).

-In the following we call a function \keyword{rotationally symmetric} on $\St$ if it does not depend on the azimuthal angle $\phi$ in standard spherical coordinates \Eqref{eq:sphericalcoordinates}.
-The Hopf map allows to lift any such function to a smooth $U(1)\times U(1)$-invariant function on $\Sth$ (or $\R\times\Sth$ if the function also depends on $t$).
+In the following we call a function on $\St$ \keyword{rotationally symmetric} if it does not depend on the azimuthal angle $\phi$ in standard spherical coordinates \Eqref{eq:sphericalcoordinates}.
+The Hopf map allows to lift any such function to a smooth $U(1)\times U(1)$-invariant function on $\Sth$ .